M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 This release brings huge improvements around the utilisation of task queues.
 These improvements include improved stability and retry logic/control, but the primary visible improvement is the removal of almost all boilerplate code required to implement and use [task queues]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/).
 The [previous method]({{ site.baseurl }}/Legacy/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/) for using task queues is still available, but you may wish to consider migrating to the new approach.

-Note that when upgrading existing projects to VAF 2.3 you will need to re-install the Newtonsoft.JSON package.
+Note that when upgrading existing projects to VAF 2.3 you will need to re-install the `Newtonsoft.JSON` package and potentially alter long-running task queue processes.
 More details [are below](#from-version-22-to-version-23).
 {:.note}

 ## Version 2.2